-There are a number of things you can do to manage the side effects of Arsenic Trioxide.
+There are a number of things you can do to manage the side effects of arsenic trioxide.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 This is a syndrome resulting from the changes arsenic trioxide causes to blood cell production in patients with leukemia.
 Symptoms of differentiation syndrome include: fever (temperature >100.5), sudden weight gain, bone or joint pain, and fluid build-up around the heart, lungs, and/or chest, causing shortness of breath or difficulty breathing.
 This syndrome is treated with high doses of steroids (like prednisone) and diuretics (fluid pills).
 Your healthcare providers will monitor for these signs or symptoms, but it is also important for you to tell your doctor or nurse promptly if you experience any of these symptoms.
-You will be asked to weigh yourself every day during the first few weeks of therapy, and to report any increases in weight correctly.
+You will be asked to weigh yourself every day during the first few weeks of therapy, and to report any increases in weight.

-Take anti-nausea medications as prescribed.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Your oncology team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
-Soluble fiber is found in some foods that absorbs fluid and can help relieve diarrhea.
-Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange and grapefruit sections, boiled potatoes, white rice and products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
+Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
+Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
-Read Low Fiber Diet for Diarrhea for more tips.

 Peripheral neuropathy is a toxicity that affects the nerves.
 It causes a numbness or tingling feeling in the hands and feet, often in the pattern of a stocking or glove.
-This can get progressively worse with additional doses of the drug.
-In some people, the symptoms slowly resolve after the drug is stopped, but for some it never goes away completely.
-You should let your healthcare provider know if you experience numbness or tingling in the hands and feet, as they may need to change the doses of your medication.
-See OncoLink's section on peripheral neuropathy for tips on dealing with this side effect.
+This can get progressively worse with additional doses of the medication.
+In some people, the symptoms slowly resolve after the medication is stopped, but for some it never goes away completely.
+You should let your healthcare provider know if you experience numbness or tingling in the hands and feet, as they may need to adjust the doses of your medication.